deanlie/ReopenAndRisk/README.md

 -------------

 CleanDataDirAsYouGo
+ * Redo static data with spaces in combined keys
  * Clean up DATA subdirectory; modify update routines to clean up as you go, that is, delete downloaded data as soon as the needed time series files are updated.